Morgan Silver Dollar Value Guide

 What is the most valuable Morgan silver dollar?

-The 1893-S Morgan Dollar, with a mintage of just 100,000 and extremely low survival rates, is generally considered the key date of the series.
-In Very Fine condition it trades for $5,000–8,000; certified MS-65 examples have brought $500,000 or more at major auction.
-The 1895 Philadelphia issue β€” struck as proofs only, with no confirmed business strikes β€” is also among the rarest and most valuable, with Proof-65 examples reaching $80,000–120,000.
+The 1893-S, with a mintage of 100,000 and very low survival rates.
+In Very Fine it trades for $5,000–8,000; certified MS-65 examples have brought over $500,000 at auction.
+The 1895-P β€” struck as proofs only, with no confirmed business strikes β€” is also among the rarest, with Proof-65 examples at $80,000–120,000.

 Where is the mint mark on a Morgan dollar?